Near Optimal Alphabet-Soundness Tradeoff PCPs: The Composed PCP Construction

-In words, $g$ is a linear extension of both $f$ and $f'$. \end{lemma} \begin{proof} Note that there is only one way to extend $f$ to $L + H_U + H_{U'}$ in a manner that satisfies the side conditions given by $U'$.
+In words, the above equations say $g$ is a linear extension of both $f$ and $f'$. \end{lemma} \begin{proof} Note that there is only one way to extend $f$ to $L + H_U + H_{U'}$ in a manner that satisfies the side conditions given by $U'$.
 Let this function be $g$.
 We take $f'$ to be $g|_{L' \oplus H_{U'}}$. \end{proof}